 Apostrophe, in poetry, is a figure of speech in which a character or speaker addresses someone who is absent.
 This could be a person they know or don’t know someone who is alive or dead, or someone who never existed at all.
 It might also be a non-human animal, an abstracted, but personified force, or even an object.
 Often, this technique is used when a speaker addresses a god or group of gods.

-These disparate recipients of a speaker’s words are unified by the belief, on the part of the speaker, real or not, that whomever or whatever they are speaking to can hear and understand them.
+These disparate recipients of a speaker’s words are unified by the belief, on the part of the speaker, real or not, that whoever or whatever they are speaking to can hear and understand them.
 When writers make use of this technique it is often accompanied by escalations like “Oh!” or “Alas”.

 The word “apostrophe” comes from the Greek meaning “turning back”.
 It was a technique used works like Homer’s Odyssey.
 In these examples the narrator reasserts himself into the story, adding commentary or addressing a character, or even a god.